bluewitch/Code-Blue-Python/README.md

 Demo Python Code

 An assortment of code in Python, for demonstration only.
+All in Python (my favorite language).

 Machine Learning Code
 =====================